Viktor Ferdinand Brotherus: Miscellaneous

 Brotherus's personal herbarium (comprising 120 000 moss specimens), in particular the extra-European collections, was purchased by the University of Helsinki herbarium (H) and is maintained as a separate collection (H-BR).

-Exsiccati are deposited in major herbaria around the world (e.g. B, BM, FH, K, L, P).
+He published several exsiccatae, among others the series Bryotheca Fennica and Musci Turkestanici.
+The specimens are deposited in major herbaria around the world (e.g. B, BM, FH, K, L, M, P).
 The standard botanical abbreviation of his name is Broth.
 The journal Bryobrothera, published by the Finnish Bryological Society, is named in his honor.
 Numerous genera and species of mosses, e.g. Brothera, Brotherella, Brotherobryum, are named for him.
 Members of his family (see Brotherus) are still resident in Finland today.